Can I Easily Upgrade My VISTA-20P to a First Alert VISTAH3?

 Wired Zone Expansion

-The VISTAH3 supports the 4219 zone expander when a VISTAHTKVR-B ECP converter is also installed.
-Using the VISTAHTKVR-B allows you to reuse existing equipment.
-One VISTAHTKVR-B can support a total of 17 legacy ECP devices.
-This includes 64 zone inputs, 32 relays, and two (2) 5800 RF Receivers.
-If you already have one or more 4219/4229 or 4204 modules installed on the existing panel, then it makes sense to install the VISTAHTKVR-B.
+As mentioned above, the VISTAH3 supports the 4219 zone expander when a VISTAHTKVR-B ECP converter is also installed.
+If you already have one or more 4219/4229 or 4204 modules installed on the VISTA-20P panel, then it makes sense to install the VISTAHTKVR-B.

 VISTAHTKVR-B shown below:

-The resistors for zone doubling using a VISTAHEXPHW are not included with the main panel or the module.
-But the same resistor values used on zones 2 through 8 are used on the expander.
+The resistors for zone doubling using a VISTAHEXPHW are not included with the module.
+But, the same resistor values used to double Zone 2 through Zone 8 are used on the expander.
 Namely a 3k resistor (color code: orange, black, red) on the low number zone and a 6.2k resistor (color code: blue, red, red) on the high number one.
-Unlike 4219 zone expanders, the VISTAHEXPHW doesn't allow for zones to be configured as normally closed without end-of-line resistors (EOLRs).
-Each zone on the VISTAHEXPHW requires the use of a resistor.
+Just like panel's Zone 2 through Zone 8, each VISTAHEXPHW zone can be configured as: EOL, Normally Open, Normally Closed, Zone Doubled or Double Balanced.

 Programmable Outputs

-Also, the panel comes equipped with two (2) built-in triggers.
+In addition, the panel comes equipped with two (2) built-in triggers.
 These triggers can be programmed to function similarly to the above referenced relays.
 To utilize the triggers, you'll need a 4120TR trigger cable (sold separately).
 It's important to note that these triggers aren't traditional Form-C dry-contact relays.
-Instead, they're floating triggers that connect to ground when activated.
+Instead, they're floating triggers that provide a connection to ground when activated.
 They can provide either a short to panel ground, or 12 volts DC at 20mA of current, depending on how they are wired.

 You can use the triggers in a couple of ways: